News from Margrit Schwarz

 Opening Reception: Sunday October 1st, 2017, 3-5 pm.

 The show is hosted by Art & Science Collaborations (ASCI), an international non-profit devoted to increasing the visibility of diverse work at the intersection of art and science.
 Ocean is curated by Diana Moore of the Marie L. Matthews Gallery of D&R Greenway Land Trust, an environmental, mission-based fine art gallery in Princeton, NJ, and John J. Stegeman, Senior Scientist at the Woods Hole Oceanographic Institution and Director of the Woods Hole Center for Oceans and Human Health.
 The group show highlights diverse perceptions of Ocean, creative visions of our deep connection to her, and feelings she inspires in us.

-Death Valley, California, and Puna de Atacama, Argentina - two landscapes, thousands of miles apart.
-On different continents, one below sea level, the other above 14,000 feet in the Eastern Andes - yet leaving me with the same impressions of rhythms, mood, and spirit that can be found only in the solitude of the desert.
-By reducing these landscapes to their essential features - waves of colorful light - I aimed to create a set of images that move beyond what the eye can see, and communicate a personal experience of my journey through Desert Light.
+Impressions of rhythms, mood, and spirit found in the solitude of the desert.
+By reducing the desertscapes to their essential features - waves of colorful light - I aimed to create a set of images that move beyond what the eye can see, and communicate a personal experience of my journey through them.

 A time of reflection and transition.

 A time to slow down and contemplate the cycle of life.

 A time to adjust, or burst out with energy one last time, even if the expense is futile.

 A time to prepare for what is predictable, and final.